 - Receive classroom materials

 More information, including dates, locations, and scholarship information, can be found at www.chooserestaurants.org.

 Teams of four students have one hour to prepare a three-course meal and are judged on knife skills, team work, sanitation, safety, menu presentation, and taste.

 Registration will open in December.
-Please contact Alex Newman if you have any questions.
+Please contact Alex Vernon if you have any questions.

 Teams of four students develop a business proposal for a new restaurant concept, create posters, answer critical thinking questions and present their concept to judges.